-On TreasuryDirect, securities are available through auctions.
+On TreasuryDirect, Treasury bills, Treasury notes, Treasury bonds, TIPS and FRNs are available through auctions.
+(You simply buy savings bonds —Series I and Series EE — at face value.)
 Auctions happen regularly, and the Treasury Department will typically give several days notice so that anyone who wants to bid has a chance (more on bidding below).
 Once it announces an auction, you’ll have until the day of the auction to make your bid.
 Some securities follow a regular auction schedule.
 For instance, the 52-week Treasury bill auctions every four weeks, typically on a Thursday.
 Four-week, eight-week, 13-week and 26-week bills auction on a weekly basis.

 A security’s auction will establish its rate (in the case of Treasury bills), yield (in the case of notes, bonds and TIPS) or discount margin (in the case of FRNs).
 Once it concludes, successful bidders will receive a paperless, electronic security in their TreasuryDirect account.

 TreasuryDirect only auctions new securities.
 If you’re looking to purchase on the secondary market, you’ll need to do so from a commercial bank, investment company, brokerage firm or other financial institution.